Claude Connector Examples: 5 Patterns for Building Real Connectors (August 2026)

 What are the most common Claude Connector examples?

-Should a Claude Connector return text content or structuredContent?
+Should a Claude Connector return content or structuredContent?

 Can Claude Connectors render interactive UI?